 Geocoding with UDFs

-This tutorial shows how you can add geocoding to your data using Exasol UDFs.
+In this tutorial you will learn how to add geocoding to your data using Exasol UDFs.

-The following example shows you how to determine the latitude and longitude for a given place:
+The following example shows how to determine the latitude and longitude for a given place using a UDF script.

 OPEN SCHEMA <YOUR SCHEMA>;